Jonathan-Unsworth/SciFiUI/README.md

 }
 ```

 I had the Button class inherit from both interfaces.
 This allowed me to use 2 ArrayLists to store the button.
 One array list for rendering it and another for making it interactable.
-This meant I could just cycle through the array lists for the button's in the render method and mousePressed method.
+This meant I could just cycle through the array lists for the buttons in the render method and mousePressed method.
+I achieved button functionality by passing in a renderable object as a parameter for the button class, this allows for button that have different functionality when pressed by the user.

 ```Java
 public class UI extends PApplet